mikekatz04/cnn_project/index.md

 The worst model is model 1, (K=50, CL=2, Act=Lin).
 This has the least number of convolutional layers and the largest kernel.
 Lowering the kernel or adding layers improves the accuracy of the fit.
 Additionally, model 5 has the same number of layers and kernel size as model 1, with a different activation.
 This indicates replacing the linear activation on the output layer with a ReLu activation makes the model more precise.
 This makes sense.
 All of the outputs are greater than zero; ReLu activation reinforces this requirement.

-All neural network models 2 to 5 all perform better than nearest neighbors.
+CNN models 2 to 5 all perform better than nearest neighbors.
 This is quite encouraging for scaling.
 This means the faster query operation can also perform better.

 ![](images/means_and_deviations.png?raw=true)